PgDoorman Basic Usage Guide

 avg_query_timeAverage query duration in microseconds

-avg_wait_timeAverage time clients spent waiting for a server in microseconds
+avg_wait_timeAverage wait time for a server in microseconds

 Performance Monitoring